codeface-io/mac-stack/raycast/README.md

 # Raycast

-[Raycast](https://raycast.com/) has emerged as THE productivity helper for macOS, being highly customizable and covering **all imaginable conveniences** that macOS is glaringly missing, including global hot keys, a functioning emoji picker, window management, and clipboard history.
+[Raycast](https://raycast.com/) has emerged as THE productivity helper for macOS, being highly customizable, extensible and covering **all imaginable conveniences** that macOS glaringly lacks, including global hot keys, a functioning emoji picker, window management, and clipboard history.

 ## Setup